 I had long wanted to visit the Kolsai Lakes.
 I didn’t know much about the lakes, to be honest, except that there was a sunken forest in one of them.
 It looked spectacular in photos and I couldn’t wrap my head around the fact that there was yet another amazing place in the country of Kazakhstan and I hadn’t yet been there.
 I always thought to visit the lakes was out of my price range when there, so when I had the chance to visit at the end of last September, I jumped at the opportunity to do so.

-I went for an entire weekend to the Kolsai Lakes and then Lake Kaindy on a separate day.
+I went for an entire weekend to the Kolsai Lakes and then Lake Kaindy on a separate day, but if you are desperate to see only Kaindy and have your own car, you can perhaps visit as a day trip from Almaty.
 I had no idea that the lakes were not in the same area (whoops).
 But, everything about the weekend was pretty much perfect despite me having to work for a bit of it as I prepared a presentation on Kazakhstan tourism to present in Astana a week later.

 If you have any tips or stories to share from your trip to Kaindy Lake, please drop them in the comments!
 I’d love to hear about your experience there as I am 100% certain I will return!